 A New Deal for Consumers: "Representative action, the European way"

-Against this background, in April 2018 the Commission proposed new legislation to bolster consumers’ rights within the EU, including a new directive (“Directive on representative actions for the protection of the collective interests of consumers” (2018/0089 (OCD)) (the “proposed directive”), which would effectively introduce a right of collective redress across the EU.
-The proposed directive will allow “qualified representative entities” (“QREs”) to bring collective actions on behalf of groups of EU consumers harmed by illegal practices and seek compensation.
-After a first reading by the Parliament, a report with proposed amendments was published by the Legal Affairs Committee on 6 December 2018 reflecting the Parliament’s position.
-This was approved on 26 March 2019 and must be agreed with the Council before it finally becomes law.
-This is unlikely to happen before the European elections in May 2019, meaning that the proposal will then have to be reconsidered by a newly-constituted Parliament.
+Against this background, in April 2018 the Commission proposed new legislation to bolster consumers’ rights within the EU, including a new directive (“Directive on representative actions for the protection of the collective interests of consumers” (2018/0089 (OCD)) (the “draft directive”), which would effectively introduce a right of collective redress across the EU.
+The draft directive will allow “qualified representative entities” (“QREs”) to bring collective actions on behalf of groups of EU consumers harmed by illegal practices and seek compensation.

 Punitive damages and the over-compensation of claimants are not permitted.
 The Commission envisages that the new collective action procedure would be appropriate in cases such as the recent Volkswagen “Dieselgate” emissions scandal, by allowing numerous consumers to obtain remedies collectively through a representative action, something which has not previously been available under EU law.

-Altogether, the European Parliament made a large number of changes, some of them substantial, to the draft originally published by the Commission in April 2018.
-The proposed directive as amended by the Parliament must still be approved by the Council, which may accept the Parliament’s position or propose further amendments.
-Once the proposal has been formally agreed, member states will have a set period of time, typically 18-24 months, in which to give effect to the new measures.
+The draft directive was adopted by the Parliament in March 2019 and by the Council in November 2019.
+It is anticipated the necessary legal processes will all have been completed by June 2020.
+Once the draft directive has been formally agreed, member states will have a set period of time, typically 18-24 months, in which to give effect to the new measures.